Course Title: Music Video Culture

 Overview of Learning Activities

-You will be actively engaged in learning that involves a range of activities such as studios, project work, lectures, tutorials, class discussion, individual and group activities.
+You will be actively engaged in learning that involves a range of activities such as lectures, tutorial class discussion, individual and group activities.
+Delivery of this course will be face to face on campus.
+Please check Canvas regularly for changes in location or in case a particular class needs to move online for a specific week.

 Overview of Learning Resources